Margaret Campbell, Duchess of Argyll

-Ethel Margaret Campbell, Duchess of Argyll (née Whigham, formerly Sweeny; 1 December 1912 – 25 July 1993) was a Scottish heiress, socialite, and aristocrat who was most famous for her 1951 marriage and much-publicised 1963 divorce from her second husband, Ian Campbell, 11th Duke of Argyll.
+Ethel Margaret Campbell, Duchess of Argyll (née Whigham, formerly Sweeny; 1 December 1912 – 25 July 1993) was a Scottish heiress, socialite and aristocrat who was most famous for her 1951 marriage and much-publicised 1963 divorce from her second husband, Ian Campbell, 11th Duke of Argyll.

 Early years

 Ethel Margaret Whigham was the only child of Helen Mann Hannay and George Hay Whigham.
 Her father, the son of Scottish lawyer and cricketer David Dundas Whigham, was chairman of the Celanese Corporation of Britain and North America.
-George Hay Whigham was a self-made millionaire: although his family was well-connected, they were not wealthy.
+He was a self-made millionaire: although his father and mother were well-connected, they were not particularly wealthy.
 Margaret spent the first fourteen years of her life in New York City, where she was educated privately at the Hewitt School.
-Her beauty was much spoken of, and she had youthful romances with Prince Aly Khan, millionaire aviator Glen Kidston and publishing heir Max Aitken, later the second Lord Beaverbrook.
+Her beauty was much spoken of and she had youthful romances with Prince Aly Khan, millionaire aviator Glen Kidston and publishing heir Max Aitken, later the second Lord Beaverbrook.

-In 1928 the future actor David Niven, then 18, had sex with 15-year-old Margaret during a holiday at Bembridge on the Isle of Wight.
+In 1928, the future actor David Niven, then 18, had sex with 15-year-old Margaret during a holiday at Bembridge on the Isle of Wight.
 To the fury of her father, she became pregnant as a result.
 She was taken into a London nursing home for a secret abortion.
 "All hell broke loose," remembered her family cook, Elizabeth Duckworth.
 Margaret did not mention the episode in her 1975 memoirs, but she continued to adore Niven until the day he died.
 She was among the VIP guests at his London memorial service.

-In 1930 Margaret was presented at Court in London and was known as the debutante of that year.
+In 1930, Margaret was presented at Court in London and was known as the debutante of that year.
 Shortly afterwards, she announced her engagement to Charles Guy Fulke Greville, 7th Earl of Warwick.
-However, the wedding did not take place because she preferred Charles Francis Sweeny (1910-1993), an American businessman and amateur golfer from a wealthy Pennsylvania family.
+However, the wedding did not take place because she preferred Charles Francis Sweeny (1910–1993), an American businessman and amateur golfer from a wealthy Pennsylvania family.
 Her numerous early romances included an affair with Prince George, Duke of Kent.

-First marriage
+First marriage and divorce

 On 21 February 1933, following her conversion to Roman Catholicism, Margaret married Sweeny at the Brompton Oratory, London.
 Such had been the publicity surrounding her Norman Hartnell wedding dress that the traffic in Knightsbridge was blocked for three hours.
-For the rest of her life, Margaret was associated with glamour and elegance, being a firm client of Hartnell, Victor Stiebel, and Angele Delanghe in London before and after the Second World War.
+For the rest of her life, Margaret was associated with glamour and elegance, being a regular client of Hartnell, Victor Stiebel, and Angele Delanghe in London before and after the Second World War.
 She was one of a series of society beauties photographed as classical figures by Madame Yevonde.

-She had three children with Sweeny: a daughter, who was stillborn at eight months in late 1933; another daughter, Frances Helen (born 1937, who married Charles Manners, 10th Duke of Rutland), and a son, Brian Charles (1940–2021).
+She had three children with Sweeny: a daughter, who was stillborn at eight months in late 1933; another daughter, Frances Helen (1937–2024; who married Charles Manners, 10th Duke of Rutland), and a son, Brian Charles (1940–2021).
 Before these pregnancies, she suffered eight miscarriages.